justinsb/aci-maven-plugin/README.md

 ### Advanced settings

 For most apps, the plugin does not need any settings, so you can just use `mvn package aci:build`, `mvn package aci:sign` or `mvn package aci:push`.
-But if you want non-default options, consult the [mvn plugin options](docs/options.md).
+But if you want non-default options, you should read the [mvn plugin options](docs/options.md).